Stellar kinematics of dwarf galaxies from multi-epoch spectroscopy: application to Triangulum II: Data

 \subsection{Zero-point offset}

 In this section, we describe the calculation of the zero-point velocity offset between Keck and MMT.
-Though our complete set of Tri~II Keck observations is a concatenation of the \cite{kirby2017} and \cite{martin2016} datasets, the zero-point offset between the two appear consistent with zero \citep[see Section 3.2 of][]{kirby2017}.
+Although our complete set of Tri~II Keck observations is a concatenation of the \cite{kirby2017} and \cite{martin2016} datasets, the zero-point offset between the two appears consistent with zero \citep[see Section 3.2 of][]{kirby2017}.
 For this analysis, we have defined the offset as the MMT zero-point minus the Keck zero-point.
 There are 8 objects in our dataset around the Tri~II galactic center with radial velocity measurements in both MMT and Keck catalogues.
-The measurements for a given object and instrument are combined into a single weighted mean value.
-We then calculate the offset between the sets of combined instrument velocities while assuming Gaussian errors.
+Measurements for a given object and instrument are combined into a single weighted mean value.
+We then calculate the offset between the sets of combined instrument velocities assuming Gaussian errors.

-The methods described here and in section \ref{sec:methods} are based on a Gaussian likelihood function, which is described in terms of model prediction $\mu$, model error $\sigma$, given data in the form of the observed velocity, $v$:
+The methods described here and in section \ref{sec:methods} are based on a Gaussian likelihood function, which is described in terms of model prediction $\mu$, model error $\sigma$, given data in the form of the observed velocity $v$:

-This is the general likelihood for a given velocity prediction and the total likelihood function is the product of the velocity likelihoods.
+This is the general likelihood for a given velocity prediction, and the total likelihood function is the product of the velocity likelihoods.

 In the context of finding a zero-point offset, we apply this likelihood to a set of velocity differences $\{v_i\}$, where $v_i$ represents the difference between the $i$th star's MMT weighted mean velocity and its Keck weighted mean velocity, $v_i = \bar{v}_{i, \rm MMT} - \bar{v}_{i, \rm Keck} $.
 We assume that these velocity differences are consistent with the zero-point offset between instruments $\delta_v$ and that there is no dispersion in $\delta_v$, only observational errors.
-Thus the total likelihood is the product of individual object likelihoods, $\prod_{i=1}^N \mathcal{G}(v_i, \delta_v,0)$.
+Thus, the total likelihood is the product of the likelihoods of individual objects, $\prod_{i=1}^N \mathcal{G}(v_i, \delta_v,0)$.

 However, some objects have a very large velocity difference between the instruments, possibly due to low signal-to-noise or unconfirmed binarity.
 A convenient way to account for these objects is to construct a mixture model to treat them as outliers, a similar model is used in \cite{li2019}.
-The new likelihood for a given object is the sum original Gaussian likelihood and outlier model likelihood weighted by the probability the object is an outlier.
+The new likelihood for a given object is the sum of the original Gaussian likelihood and outlier model likelihood weighted by the probability the object is an outlier.
 The new likelihood is written as...

 where $\gamma$ represents the outlier fraction and $\delta_v$ represents the offset correction.
 The outlier model is applied to the difference in the combined weighted mean velocities for each instrument and is taken to be a Gaussian with a large standard deviation.
 The priors are as follows: